 where

-Since we focused on the cross sections which will be used near the threshold energy heavy ion collisions where the low mass $\Delta$s dominate, the pion branch plays the main role for the $\Delta$ and the $\Delta$-hole branch is ignored.
-Thus, we take $Z_B=1$ as Ref.~\cite{Mao1999prc}
+Given that we focused on the cross sections used in the heavy ion collisions near the threshold energy where the low mass $\Delta$s dominate, the pion branch plays the main role for $\Delta$ and the $\Delta$-hole branch is ignored.
+Thus, we set $Z_B=1$ as in Ref.~\cite{Mao1999prc}